Montreal Wanderers: History

 Montreal defended the Stanley Cup in its first challenge as champions in December 1906.
 The Wanderers defeated the New Glasgow Cubs 17–5 in a two-game, total-goals series.
 They repeated as league champions in 1907, then faced the Kenora Thistles in a Stanley Cup challenge in January 1907.
 Kenora defeated Montreal 4–2 and 8–6, taking the trophy back to Northern Ontario.
 The Wanderers would regain the Stanley Cup from Kenora two months later in Winnipeg, defeating the Thistles 7–2 and 5–6.

 The Wanderers won their third consecutive league title in 1907–08, while defending the Stanley Cup in a mid-season challenge by the Ottawa Victorias in January.
 After their third consecutive ECAHA title, the Wanderers were given its trophy, the Arena Cup permanently.
 The Arena Cup is on display in the Hockey Hall of Fame in Toronto.

 After the 1907–08 regular season, Montreal defended the Stanley Cup twice in March 1908, in challenges by the Winnipeg Maple Leafs, and the Toronto Professional Hockey Club.
 The 1907–08 Wanderers team scratched their names inside the bowl, which was just prior to the second band being added to the Cup.
 The team included five future honoured members of the Hockey Hall of Fame – Moose Johnson, Hod Stuart, Riley Hern, Lester Patrick, and Ernie Russell.

 Before the 1909 season started, Montreal defended the Stanley Cup in a challenge by the Edmonton Hockey Club, winning 13–10 in two games.
 The Wanderers lost the Cup they had held for two years, finishing second place in the ECAHA to Ottawa.

+As a side note, the Montreal Wanderers practiced at the Victoria Skating Rink in 1903 and early 1904 before moving their practices to the Montagnard Stadium (The Daily Witness, December 9, 1903).
+Their home rink for games was the Montreal Arena.